-Redeia has a Comprehensive risk management system in place in order to facilitate the fulfilment of the company’s strategies and objectives, ensuring that the risks that could have an impact on them are identified, analysed, evaluated, managed and controlled in a systematic manner, with uniform criteria and within the level of acceptable risk approved by the Board of Directors.
+We have a comprehensive risk management system in place in order to facilitate compliance with the company's strategies and objectives.
+This system ensures that the risks that could affect them are identified, analysed, assessed, managed, and controlled systematically.
+All this with uniform criteria and within the level of acceptable risk approved by the Board of Directors.

-The Board of Directors is responsible for approving the Comprehensive Risk Management Policy, as well as for awareness and periodic monitoring of internal control, prevention, and reporting systems.
-Twice a year, the Board reviews the risk control system and relevant risks, without prejudice to the information regularly received from the Audit Committee as part of its ongoing monitoring.
+The Board of Directors is responsible for approving the Comprehensive Risk Management Policy, as well as for the review and regular monitoring of internal control, prevention, and information systems.
+Twice a year, the Board reviews the risk control system and relevant risks, in addition to the regular information received from the Audit Committee as part of its ongoing monitoring.

-Redeia's Risk Management System also specifically analyses risks considered as emerging, which are either new risks whose origin differs from traditionally managed risks or existing risks that may undergo significant changes in the medium or long term due to their scope or considerable changes in the consequences they generate.
-These risks are considered to potentially impact the organisation, which given their nature, they are difficult to predict, estimate and assess and their time horizon is uncertain.
+Redeia's Risk Management System also analyses risks considered to be emerging, i.e. either new risks whose origin differs from the risks traditionally managed or those already existing and identified but which, in the medium or long term, may undergo very significant changes due to their scope or a considerable change in their consequences.
+These risks are estimated to have potential impacts on the organisation.
+However, due to their nature, they are difficult to predict, estimate, and assess, which means that their time frame is uncertain.

-The main difference between emerging risks and other risks within the organisation lies in the process of identification, evaluation, and measurement of these risks due to their inherent nature.
-The impacts of emerging risks are difficult to estimate and quantify, so there is no measurement process in terms of probability and impact.
-Additionally, the time horizon for emerging risks extends beyond that used for measuring traditional risks or beyond the time horizon of the current strategic plan.
+The main difference from emerging risks lies in the process of identifying, evaluating, and measuring these risks due to their nature.
+The impacts of emerging risks are challenging to estimate and quantify, therefore, it is not considered a measurement process in terms of probability and impact.
+Furthermore, a time frame for emerging risks is considered beyond that used for measuring traditional risks or beyond the time frame of the current strategic plan.

-To enhance the management of risks associated with climate change, in 2018, Redeia started working on implementation of the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).
-Since then, key actions have been taken to develop and improve this implementation, such as revising the governance model, developing a specific methodology for identification, prioritisation, and economic quantification, considering different scenarios and time horizons, reviewing methodologies, and expanding the analysis to businesses in Latin America and telecommunications.
+In 2018, Redeia started implementing the recommendations of the Task Force on Climate-Related Financial Disclosures (TCFD) to enhance the management of risks related to climate change.
+Since then, significant steps have been taken for the development and improvement of this implementation.
+For example, reviewing the governance model and developing a specific methodology for its identification, prioritisation, and economic quantification.
+All this considering different scenarios and time frames, methodology reviews, or expanding the analysis to businesses in Latin America and telecommunications.